Esri/large-network-analysis-tools/README.md

 The tools and code samples here help you solve large network analysis problems in ArcGIS Pro.

-We have provided two python script tools designed to solve large network analysis problems by splitting the input data into chunks and solving the chunks in parallel.
+We have provided some python script tools designed to solve large network analysis problems by splitting the input data into chunks and solving the chunks in parallel.
 You can use these tools as is, you can modify the provided scripts to suit your needs, or you can use them as an example when writing your own code.

 ## Features
-The LargeNetworkAnalysisTools.pyt toolbox has two geoprocessing tools:
+The LargeNetworkAnalysisTools.pyt toolbox has three geoprocessing tools:
 * *[Solve Large OD Cost Matrix](#Solve-Large-OD-Cost-Matrix-tool)* - solves a large origin destination cost matrix problem, and the results can be written to a feature class, a set of CSV files, or a set of Apache Arrow files
 * *[Solve Large Analysis With Known OD Pairs](#Solve-Large-Analysis-With-Known-OD-Pairs-tool)* - generates routes between origins and preassigned destinations
+* *[Parallel Calculate Locations](#Parallel-Calculate-Locations-tool)* - calculates network locations for a large dataset in parallel

 ## Requirements

-* ArcGIS Pro 2.5 or later (ArcGIS Pro 2.9 or later is recommended for improved performance and functionality)
+* ArcGIS Pro 2.5 or later (ArcGIS Pro 2.9 or later is recommended for improved performance and functionality, and older Pro versions have not been thoroughly tested)
 * One of the following three options:
   * A routable [network dataset](https://pro.arcgis.com/en/pro-app/help/analysis/networks/what-is-network-dataset-.htm) and the Network Analyst extension license
   * An ArcGIS Online account with routing privileges and sufficient [credits](https://pro.arcgis.com/en/pro-app/tool-reference/appendices/geoprocessing-tools-that-use-credits.htm#ESRI_SECTION1_3EF40A7C01C042D8A76DB9518B793E9E)